 1. Service Area Economy, Environment and Culture - Transport - Supported Bus Routes 2.
 Proposal No. 22 3.
-Head of Service Mark Prior What is the proposal?
-4. Budget Proposal Reduction of Revenue expenditure by decreasing Supported Bus Services budge et by £170,000 Highlight the most significant disproportionate impacts on groups 5.
-Summary of impacts Disproportionate impacts identified: Age (older and young people), Disabili Religion/Belief, Child Poverty ty, Ethnicity, Gender (women), Supported Bus routes are provided for areas of the city that are geographically is network.
-They provide sustainable travel options in areas of high car use and pro- training and employment to those without access to private vehicles.
-Groups affected: Age, Gender, Disability, Race/ethnicity, Religion/Belief Cuts to services will particularly impact negatively on those with fewer transport of finances for private vehicles and travelling to locations they have little control over Evidence for this EIA is based on: 2014 Supported Bus route passenger survey1 Background research used to compile the latest Local Transport Plan (LTI The National Highways and Transportation Public Satisfaction Survey2 Passenger and operator surveys undertaken by DfT related to the introduced
+Head of Service Mark Prior 4.
+Budget Proposal What is the proposal?
+Reduction of Revenue expenditure by decreasing Supported Bus Services budget by £170,000 Disproportionate impacts identified: Age (older and young people), Disabili Religion/Belief, Child Poverty ty, Ethnicity, Gender (women) Supported Bus routes are provided for areas of the city that are geographically isolated from the network.
+They provide sustainable travel options in areas of high car use and provide access to e training and employment to those without access to private vehicles.
+5. Summary of impacts Z V V V V V V V V V V V V V V V V V V V Cuts to services will particularly impact negatively on those with fewer transport choices e.g. without access to or finances for private vehicles and travelling to locations they have little control over such as schools and hospitals.
+Evidence for this EIA is based on: 2014 Supported Bus route passenger survey1 Background research used to compile the latest Local Transport Plan (LTI The National Highways and Transportation Public Satisfaction Survey2 Passenger and operator surveys undertaken by DfT related to the introduce